 When you receive a payment, it could be refunded or reversed.
 We may allow you to send to the payer a refund of the payment.
 We may carry out a reversal of your payment in certain circumstances.
 See the rest of this section for more details.

 You alone are (and PayPal is not) responsible for:

 - your legal and contractual obligations towards the payer for any amount you return to the payer; and

 - any difference between the cost to the payer of making the original payment and the value of the amount returned to the payer (for instance, as a result of transaction exchange rate fluctuations) except to the extent that the refund is an incorrect payment (see the section on Resolving Problems).

 A reversal happens when we exercise our right to set off the above amounts from your account under the section Reimbursement for your liability in this user agreement.
-If your PayPal balance for a particular currency is insufficient to cover the amount you owe us in that currency, we may perform a currency conversion from any PayPal balance in another currency to cover the shortfall and you will be charged for the currency conversion.
+If your PayPal balance for a particular currency is insufficient to cover the amount you owe us in that currency, we may perform a currency conversion from any PayPal balance in another currency to cover the shortfall against our transaction exchange rate applicable at the time the reversal is being processed.
 This means that, for example, if you are a seller, amounts of payments received in your account may be removed from your account after you have delivered any goods or services sold.